 The ability to work remotely from anywhere has become available for many in recent years.
-These remote workers, or digital nomads as they are referred to, tend to travel to different locations relying mainly on technology to do their work.
+As they are referred to, these remote workers, or digital nomads, tend to travel to different locations, relying mainly on technology to do their work.
 While travelling the world is very appealing, you do have to deal with laws that might only allow you to live in a certain country for a specific time.
-That’s why some countries have created a digital nomad visa to attract remote workers.
+That’s why some countries have created a long term digital nomad visa to attract remote workers.

 While the digital nomad description varies, it traditionally refers to people whose job allows them to work from any location, hence location-independent.
 If your employer is flexible with that, you have an advantage over many others.
-However, there are many people who lead a nomad lifestyle, meaning they don’t have a permanent address and are on the road most of the time.
-These people are self-employed as freelancers, meaning they can have many different clients that pay them but there isn’t one central employer.
+However, many people lead a nomad lifestyle, meaning they don’t have a permanent address and are on the road most of the time.
+These remote workers are self-employed as freelancers, meaning they can have many different clients that pay them, but there isn’t one central employer.

 That can be challenging as many countries don’t permit people to work while on a tourist visa.
-Most of these people tend to move frequently, which makes it easier to fly under the radar.
+Many digital nomads and remote workers frequently move, which makes it easier to fly under the radar.
 A common practice, especially in Asia, is a border run.
 You leave the country you’re in and go to a neighbouring one to reapply for a tourist visa.
 While many countries who want your money might look the other way, that process won’t fly in other areas.

-It’s easy to see how having a digital nomad visa can make living in a foreign country is an easier way for digital nomads than risking expulsion and a potential ban.
+It’s easy to see how living legally in a foreign country is an easier way for digital nomads than risking expulsion and a potential ban.
 Whether you want to stay in one place for a while or explore the country in-depth, you have a lot more flexibility when you have the right visa.

 Countries that currently offer a digital nomad visa

 Interested in a digital nomad visa?
-You might like Benefits of dual citizenship
+You might like the Benefits of dual citizenship